So (album): Recording

 The studio's basic equipment consisted of an SSL console and two analog Studer A80 24-track machines - one stock and one modified with custom audio cards.
 (Note: Killen notes that by September 1985, all of the material was on a Mitsubishi 32-track digital audio tape due to synchronisation issues between the two Studers.)
 To record vocals, a Neumann U47 tube microphone and a Decca compressor were used without equalization.
 All of Sos songs were made in a similar format.
 Gabriel would record demo parts on a modified "B machine" - using mainly a Yamaha piano and Prophet-5 over a Linn 9000 drum beat - and play this to the band.
-During takes, the band would listen to the B machine through headphones and record their output onto the "A machine"; parts of Gabriel's demo would also be transferred to the A machine at this stage.
+During takes, the band would listen to the B machine through headphones and record their parts onto the "A machine"; parts of Gabriel's demo would also be transferred to the A machine at this stage.
 Subsequent takes of the song were then put onto the B machine in order for the band to hear what they had played with the demo, as well as the song's new and old takes.

 Other equipment included the "groundbreaking" Fairlight CMI synthesizer, which Gabriel said in an interview for Billboard meant "more human imagination is involved".
 He added, "the creative decision-making process has become more important than technique.
 You have a wider range of tools, a wider range of decisions".
 Although remaining continually inspired to produce new music, he often struggled to write lyrics and would procrastinate.
 His proclivity to being dissatisfied with them required Killen to isolate certain vocal performances as the master track, in order to keep other tracks available so new lyrics could be edited in.
 Lanois took adverse measures to encourage his writing, such as destroying his much-used telephone in the nearby woods and, on one occasion, nailed the studio door shut to lock him inside.

 Towards the end of recording, Gabriel became "obsessed" with the track listing and created an audio cassette of all the song's beginnings and ends to hear how the sounds blended together.
 He wanted to have "In Your Eyes" as the final track, but its prominent bassline meant it had to be placed earlier on the vinyl edition as there is more room for the stylus to vibrate.
 With later CD releases, this restriction was removed and the track was placed at the end of the album.
 So was completed in February 1986 and cost £200,000 to make.
 It was overdubbed at Power Station Studios in New York (as well as all horn section parts having been recorded there), despite Gabriel considering sending it via a computer-telephone set up, reasoning, "that's a lot of information to send via phone.
 Isn't it amazing though?
 You can send a song idea around the world to musicians then beam parts back by satellite".
 It was mastered by Ian Cooper in mid-February 1986 at London's Townhouse Studios.